Chapter 30. Lead-Based Paint Activities Regulations

 18VAC15-30-350.
 Responsibilities of the training manager.

-A. The training program shall employ a training manager who shall be responsible for ensuring that the training program complies at all times with the requirements of this chapter and who is responsible for maintaining:
+A. The training program must employ a training manager who is responsible for ensuring that the training program complies at all times with the requirements of this chapter and who is responsible for maintaining:

-1. The validity and integrity of the hands-on skills assessment or proficiency test to ensure that it accurately evaluates the trainees' performance of the work practices and procedures associated with the course topics.
+1. The validity and integrity of the hands-on skills assessment or proficiency test to ensure that the assessment or test accurately evaluates the trainee's performance of the work practices and procedures associated with the course topics.

-2. The validity and integrity of the course test to ensure that it accurately evaluates the trainees' knowledge and retention of the course topics.
+2. The validity and integrity of the course test to ensure that the test accurately evaluates the trainee's knowledge and retention of the course topics.

-B. The training manager shall, for each course offered, designate a principal instructor.
+B. The training manager must, for each course offered, designate a principal instructor.
 Principal instructors are responsible for the organization of the course and oversight of the teaching of all course material.

-C. Guest instructors may be designated by the training manager as needed to provide instruction specific to the lecture, hand-on activities, or work practice components of a course.
+C. Guest instructors may be designated by the training manager as needed to provide instruction specific to the lecture, hands-on activities, or work practice components of a course.

-D. Any training manager who intends to also serve as a principal instructor shall meet the requirements of subsection B of 18VAC15-30-340 and provide documentation to the board prior to instructing.
+D. Any training manager who intends to also serve as a principal instructor must meet the requirements of subsection B of 18VAC15-30-340.

 Statutory Authority